-At Denver Metro Orthopedics, P.C., the doctors prioritize modern, less invasive approaches to hip replacement surgery.
+At Denver Metro Orthopedics, P.C., the doctor prioritizes modern, less invasive approaches to hip replacement surgery.
 This approach involves one or two small incisions that heal faster and require a shorter recovery time, but it’s not the best approach for all hip replacement cases.

 For your hip replacement surgery, you’re under general anesthesia or spinal anesthesia to keep you comfortable.
 With general anesthesia, you’re fully asleep.
-Dr. Thon and Dr. Schwappach remove all of the damaged parts of the joint before placing the prosthesis.
+Dr. Schwappach remove all of the damaged parts of the joint before placing the prosthesis.